danielnitz/DobotPi/README.md

 - [ ] Create code flow charts.
 Improve code comments.
 Reorganize code.
 Get rid of old code/update comments.

 - [ ] Create some sort of simple executable-like version of the software that can be easily distributed (no code setup).

+- [ ] Detect loss of power to motors somehow

+- [ ] Various code optimization